 Working with, not for

 Have you seen that language difference?
 It matters a lot.
-Founders, entrepreneurs who describe their smart employee like – she/he works for me, it’s a statement which should be avoided.
+Founders, entrepreneurs who describe their smart employees like – she/he works for me; it’s a statement which should be avoided.
 Why?
 You don’t hire those smart employees because they can work for you, but because you can work with them, use their skills, knowledge, and experience.
-And when you say that your employees work for you, subconsciously you feel superior to them and there are chances that you want to control them to follow your doctrines and decorum.
-Yes to run an office, there should be few things to be followed.
-But know in your heart that if you don’t value a smart employee now, s/he will join your competition and all your productive practices will go in vain.
+And when you say that your employees work for you, subconsciously, you feel superior to them, and there are chances that you want to control them to follow your doctrines and decorum.
+Yes, to run an office, there should be few things to be followed.
+But know in your heart that if you don’t value a smart employee now, s/he will join your competition, and all your production practices will go in vain.
 Thus, champion smart people.
-Don’t demean them, but value them and they will make your office ultra-productive because smartness is always contagious.
+Don’t demean them, but value them, and they will make your office ultra-productive because smartness is always contagious.

 Work on your culture

 Your office culture starts and ends with you.
 When in an organization an employee is asked to follow some decorum, they don’t take out the company policy and check; rather they look at you, the owner.
 For example, if you ask your employees to come on time, they don’t look out in the company book for policies, rather they see whether you come on time or not.
 If you want your office to be productive, work on yourself and maintain the integrity then go out and declare the office decorum.
 With a sense of integrity, you will be able to inspire people to maintain decorum, and office culture will get better.
 Once the culture is conducive, the ultra-productive office would be its direct output.

 Value of a learning organization